Working with Pipelines

 Create a cell to train the model, organize this cell to appear before the cell that defines the pipeline (

-).
+@kfp.dsl.pipeline).
 The contents of this cell were crafted after from a combination of functions from 04-03-model-retraining.ipynb; we recommend you to compare this cell with the original notebook contents:Solution

-@dsl.component( base_image=PYTHON_IMAGE, packages_to_install=["ultralytics", "opencv-contrib-python-headless"], ) def train_model(datasets: dsl.Input[dsl.Dataset], model_onnx: dsl.Output[dsl.Model]): import os import shutil import datetime from ultralytics import YOLO print("setting the symlink for the datasets") os.symlink(datasets.path, "/opt/app-root/src/datasets") # Load model print("using a base model to start the training") model = YOLO('yolov8m.pt') # load a pretrained model (recommended for training) print("training the model") model.train(data=f'{datasets.path}/accident-sample/data.yaml', epochs=1, imgsz=640, batch=2) print("saving the file as onnx") # create runs/detect/train/weights/best.onnx YOLO("/opt/app-root/src/runs/detect/train/weights/best.pt").export(format="onnx") # save runs/detect/train/weights/best.onnx as {model_onnx.path}/accident-detection_{timestamp}.onnx timestamp = datetime.datetime.now().strftime("%Y%m%d%H%M") os.makedirs(model_onnx.path, exist_ok=True) shutil.copy('/opt/app-root/src/runs/detect/train/weights/best.onnx', f'{model_onnx.path}/accident-detection_{timestamp}.onnx')
+@dsl.component( base_image=PYTHON_IMAGE, packages_to_install=["ultralytics", "opencv-contrib-python-headless"], ) def train_model(datasets: dsl.Input[dsl.Dataset], model_onnx: dsl.Output[dsl.Model]): import os import shutil import datetime from ultralytics import YOLO print("setting the symlink for the datasets") os.symlink(datasets.path, "/opt/app-root/src/datasets") # Load model print("using a base model to start the training") model = YOLO('yolov8m.pt') # load a pretrained model (recommended for training) print("training the model") model.train(data=f'{datasets.path}/accident-sample/data.yaml', epochs=1, imgsz=640, batch=2) print("saving the file as onnx") # create runs/detect/train/weights/best.onnx YOLO("/opt/app-root/src/runs/detect/train/weights/best.pt").export(format="onnx") # save runs/detect/train/weights/best.onnx as {model_onnx.path}/accident-detection_{timestamp}.onnx timestamp = datetime.datetime.now().strftime("%Y%m%d%H%M") os.makedirs(model_onnx.path, exist_ok=True) shutil.copy('/opt/app-root/src/runs/detect/train/weights/best.onnx', f'{model_onnx.path}/accident-detection_{timestamp}.onnx')Notice here the use of the

 Add the

-task to the pipeline:Solution
+train_modeltask to the pipeline:Solution

-@kfp.dsl.pipeline( name="Accident Detection", ) def accident_detection_pipeline(model_obc: str = "accident-detection"): download_data_task = download_data(dataset_type="sample") train_model(datasets=download_data_task.output)
+@kfp.dsl.pipeline( name="Accident Detection", ) def accident_detection_pipeline(model_obc: str = "accident-detection"): download_data_task = download_data(dataset_type="sample") train_model(datasets=download_data_task.output)Notice how we use the output of the

-task as the input of thetrain_model
+download_datatask as the input of thetrain_modeltask. -

 Save and run your notebook.